Hey, its: Friday, October 31

 Mushroom Identification Hike

-October 25th at 2:30pm at the South Arch Parking Area
+November 1st at 2:30pm at the Little Summit Parking Area

-Please join local naturalist River Augenstein for this series of FREE mushroom identification hikes “Waterfall Fungus Foray” – Cascade Falls Loop from South Arch – 2.5 miles roundtrip on the beautiful “waterfall trail”.
-Moderate with some uphill.
-Meet at South Arch parking area.
+Please join local naturalist River Augenstein for this series of FREE mushroom identification hikes “Peak Experiences with Mountain Mushrooms” – 2 mile out and back trail starts at the dramatic Little Summit overlook and winds through dense high elevation forests.
+Moderate uphill sections of trail.
+Meet at Little Summit parking area.
 You will learn about many of the regions distinctive mushroom species; where they grow, how they live and and which species are edible or medicinal.
 There will be an emphasis on mycological nomenclature using the binomial system of classification.
-All hikes begin at 2:30pm sharp, meet at Trailhead.
+All hikes begin at 2:30pm sharp Meet at Trailhead.
 Call 360.376.5080 for more information.
-Bring water, warm clothing and appropriate footwear
+Bring water, warm clothing and appropriate footwear.

 Get out and Hike